mit-cml/tfjs-extension-tool/tutorial.md

 return mobilenet.load({version: 2, alpha: 0.5});
 ```

-In the `classifyFrame` function, locate the the `net.evaluate` call to:
+In the `classifyFrame` function, locate the `net.evaluate` call and change that line to be:

 ```
 const result = await net.classify(video, 5);